francopasut/academic/content/en/post/vim-magic-nomagic/index.md

 In a few words:
 - The *Magic Mode* refers to the *regular expressions*
 - The *Magic Mode* is enabled by default in Vim.
-- You can explicity invoke che *Magic Mode* with the `\m` command in the RegEx search area.
+- You can explicitly invoke the *Magic Mode* with the `\m` command in the RegEx search area.
 - To deactivate it you must set `\M` (capitalized *m*) in the RegEx search area.
 - When you use the `\M` command you invoke the *Nomagic Mode*.
 - *Nomagic Mode* turns "*almost all special regex symbols into ordinary ones unless they start with a backslash*".